Hypnotherapy, tailored to your needs, could help you overcome the problems associated with asperger’s.

 It’s a very common story in my practice and could describe any one of dozens of clients.
 If you or your child would like to be able to tell me that same story in the weeks ahead then get in touch.

 I’ve seen people with high functioning autism in Oxford, Wallingford and Reading.
 People have travelled to see me from Hampshire, Manchester, Sheffield, Hertfordshire, Bristol and London.
 I was even once flown down to the South of France to work with someone who suspected that he might be on the spectrum.
 Therapists from across the world have called me to ask for advice when working with ASC clients.
+I have presented to numerous conferences and sometimes train whole groups of counsellors how to work with such a client base.
 I’m enjoying every second of it.

 If you’d like some help then please do consider giving me a call.
 I’d be glad to explain how I could help.
 If it’s easier to email then feel free to contact me by that method too.
 You can find out how to contact me here.